 How can you tell if your cat has a cold?

 The most common signs of a cat cold include runny nose, runny eyes, congestion, sneezing, squinting/irritated eyes.
 In more severe cases they may also have fever, lethargy, and lack of appetite.
 It’s important to take your cat into the vet to confirm that it is a cold and so your cat can receive appropriate treatment.

 How can I treat my cat’s cold at home?

 Once your cat is seen by a vet and prescribed the proper medications, you can use a humidifier in a small room (or steamy bathroom) several times a day for about 15 minutes to help your cat breathe easier.
-Keep your cat’s nose clean by wiping off any discharge from the nose or eyes with a soft, wet cloth.
+Help your cat by wiping off any discharge from the nose or eyes with a soft, wet cloth.
 Try to entice your cat to eat to keep her energy up and drink so she stays hydrated.
 If your cat wants to play that can be a good distraction but if she’s not in the mood let her sleep and heal.

 Do cat colds go away on their own?

 Mild cat colds may go away on their own with no treatment.
-However, because cat colds can worsen and develop into more serious infections, it’s important to seek veterinary treatment if your cat’s cold continues for more than a few days, especially if the symptoms are not improving.
-If your cat’s cold symptoms become worse, do not delay making a veterinary appointment no matter how long the cold has been going on.
+However, because cat colds can worsen it’s important to seek veterinary treatment if your cat’s cold continues for more than a few days, especially if the symptoms are not improving or are getting worse.
+Most cat colds are caused by feline herpesvirus which cats are infected with for life although the symptoms of the cold should go away.